akashc15/ToDoList/README.md

 # ToDoList

-#This app is used to collect to do list
+#This app is used to collect to do list.
+Changes